Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Prediction Mechanisms

-To reiterate, the simulated data in our experiments is always generated according to the model described in \Cref{section:model}.
+To reiterate, the simulated data in our experiments is always generated according to the model described previously in \Cref{section:model}.
 But instead of estimating parameters of that underlying model, we estimate the parameters of model \PGone.
 We then use those estimates in deploying the parametric peer prediction mechanisms described below.
-This simulates the situation faced mechanism designer in a real deployment.
+This simulates the situation faced by a mechanism designer in a real deployment.
 They would be unable to know the ``true'' underlying model, but would be able to tune a reasonable statistical model for their application using past data.

-Using model \PGone\,is also useful because there is existing work from the peer assessment literature on estimating the parameters.
+Using model \PGone\,is also useful because existing work from the peer assessment literature shows how to estimate its parameters.
 Chakraborty et al. \cite{Chakraborty2020} propose a method for estimating the parameters of model \PGone\,(and computing meta-grades) using limited access to ground truth.
-In the absence of ground truth, their estimation method (though not their meta-grading method) can be adapted to estimate the parameters of the model using an expectation-maximization-style algorithm with Bayesian priors for the reliability and bias\footnote{Note that for model settings with unbiased agents, we skip the step of estimating the bias and fix all the biases as 0.} of each agent.\footnote{Chakraborty et al. \cite{Chakraborty2020} use non-Bayesian estimates of bias and reliability in defining their mechanism; we find that adding the prior improves bias and, especially, reliability estimates for our simulated data.}
+In the absence of ground truth, their estimation method (though not their meta-grading method) can be adapted to estimate the parameters of the model using an expectation-maximization-style algorithm with Bayesian priors for the bias (when applicable) and reliability of each agent.
+The details of our estimation procedure are available in \Cref{subsubappendix:implementation-parametric}.

-This procedure is detailed in \Cref{subsubappendix:implementation-parametric} and may be of independent interest for estimating true scores from real data for which ground truth scores are not available and for improving peer grading mechanisms in general.\footnote{We note that some of the hyperparameters may need to be adjusted when adapting the procedure to a new setting.} We find that, in our experiments, the estimates of ground truth scores it computes are highly accurate (See \Cref{subappendix:estimation-results}).

-\textbf{Parametric MSE (\pMSE) Mechanism.} After applying the estimation procedure described above, we can compute a more sophisticated MSE value for paying the agents.
-Under this mechanism, each agent is awarded according to the mean squared error of their reports, corrected for their estimated bias, from the estimated true scores.
+\textbf{Parametric MSE (\pMSE) Mechanism.} Under this mechanism, each agent is awarded according to the mean squared error of their reports (corrected for estimated biases when appropriate) from the estimated true scores.
 As with the baseline, the payments are equal to the negative of the mean squared error.

 \textbf{Parametric $\Phi$-Divergence Pairing (\pPhiDiv) Mechanism.} Instead of using empirical estimates of the joint-to-marginal-product ratio of reports, we can pre-compute the joint-to-marginal-product ratio $\text{JP}(x, y)$ analytically under model \PGone\,and score the tasks after estimating the parameters of model \PGone\,using the estimation procedure described above.
 See \Cref{appendix:optimal-scoring-rules} for the calculation.
 This allows us to individualize the joint-to-marginal-product ratio for each pair of agents, which as we noted earlier is desirable but intractable for the non-parametric version of this mechanism, given the scarcity of data.